stefanzweifel/up-to-dayone/README.md

 # Jawbone UP to DayOne

-A simple script to store Jawbone UP data into DayOne Journal.
+A simple script to store Jawbone UP data into your DayOne Journal.

 ## Usage

-Checkout [this post](https://stefanzweifel.io/posts/jawbone-up-to-dayone/) to setup everything up.
+Checkout [this blog post](https://stefanzweifel.io/posts/jawbone-up-to-dayone/) on how to setup the script.

 ## Contribution

 Just open an issue or pull request.
 I will look into that.

 ## License

 See LICENSE File